InseeFrLab/funcamp.sspcloud.fr/README.md

 git push origin my_changes
 ```
 The come back here (https://github.com/InseeFrLab/funcamp.sspcloud.fr), GitHub will automatically
-suggest you to open a PR.
+suggest you open a PR.

-To make the changes visible for everyone you need to be administrator of the repo.
+To make the changes visible for everyone you need to be an administrator of the repo.
 [funcamp.sspcloud.fr](https://funcamp.sspcloud.fr) is hosted here on github using [github pages](https://pages.github.com).
-If you go over to the `Settings` page of this repo and scroll down you will find:
+If you go over to the `Settings` page of this repo and scroll down, you will find:
 ![image](https://user-images.githubusercontent.com/6702424/99955231-3f8bed80-2d84-11eb-84a3-871badf5f2a6.png)
 This means that everything published on the `gh-pages` branch of this repo is public at [funcamp.sspcloud.fr](https://funcamp.sspcloud.fr).